 With more drivers than ever fitting dash cams to their vehicles – and prices lower than ever – there has been no better time to buy one for yourself.

-Here are eight reasons to buy yourself a dash cam in 2021:
+Here are eight reasons to buy yourself a dash cam:

 1. Prove you weren’t to blame in an accident